-Like I mention, not every bike has every one of these — but usually they have a few of them.
+Like I mentioned, not every bike has every one of these — but usually, they have a few of them.

-One thing that’s interesting is that on motorcycles with electronic quick shifters (most of the bikes in this list), you can shift gears and it won’t disengage adaptive cruise control, as long as you use the quick shifter.
+One interesting thing is that on motorcycles with electronic quick shifters (most of the bikes in this list), you can shift gears and it won’t disengage adaptive cruise control, as long as you use the quick shifter.

-BMW Motorcycles with Active Cruise Control — R 1250 RT, BMW R 18 Transcontinental / Bagger
+BMW Motorcycles with Active Cruise Control — R 1250 RT, BMW R 18 Transcontinental / Bagger, R 1300 GS

 BMW first announced that the 2021 model of the BMW R 1250 RT would have adaptive cruise control.